Areas of expertise:

 Broad clinical experience

-Anne got her degree at the University of Copenhagen.
-She is an authorized psychologist with broad clinical experience and background from her own private practice.
-She provides professional help for a wide range of psychological conditions and problems such as; anxiety, stress, depression, low self-esteem, relationship problems, grief and loss, study-related challenges, post-traumatic stress, personal development etc.
+Emma can provide psychological help for a wide range of psychological conditions and problems such as; anxiety, stress, depression, low self-esteem, relationships, couple therapy and family, grief and loss, study-related challenges, post-traumatic stress, sexuality or sexual challenges, personal development etc.

-If you feel that your problems are not covered above, you should know that Anne will always customize the treatment to your personal needs.
-With professional skills she can help you to manage your thoughts and the situation you are facing and give you the best treatment suitable for you
+If you feel that your challenges are not covered by these categories, you should know that therapy with Emma will always be based on your specific issues.
+With professional eyes, she can help you deal with the thoughts you have and the situation you are in, so that you can get the course that best suits your needs.

-In addition to a broad general experience Anne has further specialized in the following areas:
+In addition to a broad general experience Emma has further specialized in the following areas:

 You do not need an inquiry